 Status and Distribution

 Adventive that may have established itself temporarily in Essex (in 1971) and occured once in Worcestershire (in 1978).
-A further, unconfirmed, record (2004) came from close to the original Essex site but enquiries failed to produce any specimen or other evidence.
+A further, unconfirmed, record (in 2004) came from close to the original Essex site but enquiries failed to produce a specimen or further conclusive evidence.
 Possibly no longer present in the British Isles.

 Foodplant and Larval Feeding Signs